wohaco/despace/akatsuki.md

 Unlike Earth, the upper atmosphere moves 60 times faster than the surface.
 Terrestrial meteorology cannot explain this phenomenon.

 There is no clear evidence to shed light on the reasons for such a large difference between Venus and Earth.
 If it were possible to determine how the current conditions on Venus arose, it would be possible to understand how Earth became a planet with a temperature and humidity sufficient to support such a large variety of life.
-In addition, a thorough study of the phenomena of Venusian meteorology and its accurate mathematical modeling in relation to earth's meteorology would allow to develop a universal planetary meteorology, as well as understand the causes of the current state of the earth's atmosphere and predict its possible future changes.
+In addition, a thorough study of the phenomena of Venusian meteorology and its accurate mathematical modeling in relation to earth’s meteorology would allow to develop a universal planetary meteorology, as well as understand the causes of the current state of the earth’s atmosphere and predict its possible future changes.

 Similar to the Japanese meteorological satellite Himawari, which is in orbit of an artificial earth satellite, 4 Akatsuki cameras (IR1, IR2, LIR, UVI) are designed to obtain images of the cloud cover of Venus (the location, shape, temperature and volume of cloud substances).
 Clouds appear and disappear, change their shape; by tracking their changes in their characteristics, can be observed the movement of clouds.
 It is assumed that the longest-lived clouds move with wind currents in the atmosphere, which allows you to model the movement of winds in the atmosphere of Venus.
 Cameras with optics in different ranges allow to observe the atmosphere not only horizontally, but also vertically.
-Moreover, if LAC registers the presence of lightning, it will shed light on updrafts similar to those seen in earth's rain clouds that produce lightning, as well as on atmospheric currents at altitudes.
+Moreover, if LAC registers the presence of lightning, it will shed light on updrafts similar to those seen in earth’s rain clouds that produce lightning, as well as on atmospheric currents at altitudes.

 Observing the above-mentioned changes in cloud shapes over a long period of time will allow to gather information about the waves in the atmosphere.
-When a major earthquake occurs at the bottom of the earth's sea, tsunamis spread over long distances.
+When a major earthquake occurs at the bottom of the earth’s sea, tsunamis spread over long distances.
 Atmospheric waves (their causes may be different) propagate in the atmosphere in a similar way, spreading energy in different directions.
 In this case, atmospheric waves play a key role on planets.
 Information about atmospheric waves obtained from Akatsuki is expected to provide a better understanding of the nature and mechanisms of large circulations, such as super rotation, based on smaller circulations, as well as the mechanisms of energy exchange between the layers of the atmosphere.

-Earth's meteorology was built through a wide range of measurements and observations.
-The variety of data sent by Akatsuki to Earth can shed light on the meteorological phenomena of Venus, allowing for a better understanding of Earth's meteorology.
+Earth’s meteorology was built through a wide range of measurements and observations.
+The variety of data sent by Akatsuki to Earth can shed light on the meteorological phenomena of Venus, allowing for a better understanding of Earth’s meteorology.

 ### Mission
-Venus rotates inside the Earth's orbit and is the closest planet to Earth.
-The radius of the orbit is about 182 million km or 72 % of the distance between the Sun and the Earth; the diameter of Venus is 95 % of the Earth's, and the mass is 82 %.
+Venus rotates inside the Earth’s orbit and is the closest planet to Earth.
+The radius of the orbit is about 182 million km or 72 % of the distance between the Sun and the Earth; the diameter of Venus is 95 % of the Earth’s, and the mass is 82 %.
 Thus, Venus in this aspect is almost a twin of Earth.

 Venus has been known for a long time as a planet that is seen especially brightly at dawn and sunset.
-This is because, in addition to its proximity to Earth, Venus' atmosphere reflects sunlight.
+This is because, in addition to its proximity to Earth, Venus’ atmosphere reflects sunlight.
 Venus is covered with clouds of sulfuric acid up to 20 km thick, so it is impossible to see the surface of Venus with the naked eye through its atmosphere.
-These clouds reflect about 80 % of the Sun's light, which means that the Venusian surface receives half as much energy as Earth's.
+These clouds reflect about 80 % of the Sun’s light, which means that the Venusian surface receives half as much energy as Earth’s.
 However, due to the high density of the atmosphere, which consists mainly of carbon dioxide (the pressure at the surface is 90 bar), the greenhouse effect leads to a temperature at the surface of about 460 °C (860 °F).
 This atmosphere moves at a high speed (one cycle in 4 Earth days), surpassing the slow rotation of Venus (243 Earth days) — this effect is called superrotation.

 The oceans, magnetic field, and tectonics of the lithosphere present on Earth are missing on Venus.
 In addition, the presence of lightning and active volcanoes has not yet been confirmed.
-And although Venus is often called the Earth's twin, they have many differences.
+And although Venus is often called the Earth’s twin, they have many differences.

 The cost of the mission is $ 290 million or 7 370 kg of [gold](sc_price.md) in 2010 prices (SC is $ 174 million or 4 422 kg of [gold](sc_price.md), launch is $ 116 million or 2 948 kg of [gold](sc_price.md), or ¥ 14.6 billion and ¥ 9.8 billion, respectively).